davidfrivas/davidfrivas/README.md

 <h1 align="center">Hi, I'm David Rivas</h1>
 <h3 align="center">A computer science student and neuroscience researcher based in New York</h3>

-- I’m currently enrolled in the MS Computer Science program at SUNY New Paltz.
+- I’m enrolled in the MS Computer Science program at SUNY New Paltz.

-- I currently work as a Research Worker at Columbia University, Department of Psychiatry, with 5 years of experience in neuroscience research.
+- I work as a Research Worker at Columbia University, Department of Psychiatry, with 5 years of experience in neuroscience research.

 - My research investigates how disruptive mutations in the 'CHD8' gene contribute to risk for autism spectrum disorder.
 Recent research projects involve analyzing continuous EEG recordings to elucidate the role of CHD8 in underlying sleep architecture.